BSidesSF/bsidessf.github.io/volunteer.md

 <script async defer src="https://bsidessf-slack.herokuapp.com/slackin.js?large"></script>

-You can also e-mail volunteer@bsidessf.com to get involved.
+You can also e-mail volunteer [at] bsidessf.com to get involved.